soffgrupp6/assignment4/README.md

 The issue is about refactoring an implementation of a Skip List and adding of a complete new test suite.
 The scope of the issue is very local to the file with the Skip List implementation and the test file to be created.

+When we started looking at this issue, we intended to restructure and refactor the code, and write some tests for the implementation as specified by the issue.
+However, after analyzing the code it soon became clear that the code needed not only refactoring, but actually rewriting.
+Many methods were not only messy but also buggy or simply wrong.
+Some parts had unresonable implementations of methods.
+Tests were alse completely missing, probably because the code did not work.

+The work needed to resolve this issue was thus much more extensive than we first expected.

 ## Requirements affected by functionality being refactored

 Optional (point 3): trace tests to requirements.